 The can-do statement for intercultural communication is: I can describe famous people who speak French.

 You might want to start with a video of why people around the world speak French.
 This EdPuzzle of a video from 1jour1actu could be a good start.
 Then move on to a Quizlet that introduces high frequency verbs in the first person.
 These phrases appear again and again in the readings and teaching them up front will support your students.
 Next, have the students do the short one-page readings on the different personalities.
-After the students read, ask them to list five facts in their journal about the person, then have them share these facts as a whole class.
+After the students read, ask them to communicate five facts about the person to a partner, then have them share these facts as a whole class.

-This reader is an excellent example of a place where materials written for language learning can be a support for using authentic documents.
 The reader is very accessible to novice learning and provides them with entry-level information.
-If you like to teach using authentic documents, follow up with an authentic document.
+At the end of the lesson, extend their learning with an authentic document.
 For example, here are three EdPuzzles for your students: